digitalronin/k8s-blog/content/posts/rails-on-k8s-create-app.md

 # Rails on Kubernetes - part 2: Create the app

-This is the second part of a series of posts on how to deploy a ruby on rails application to a kubernetes cluster.
-If you want to start from the beginning, part one is [here][part1]
+> This is the second part of a series of posts on how to deploy a ruby on rails application to a kubernetes cluster.
+If you want to start from the beginning, part one is [here][start]

 Now that we have our kubernetes cluster, we need to create something to deploy onto it.